 - The Girl Scout Bronze Award can be earned by Juniors.
 The prerequisite is completion of one Junior Journey and the associated Take Action project.
 The Bronze Award is earned by the group. - The Girl Scout Silver Award can be earned by Cadettes.
 The prerequisite is completion of one Cadette Journey and the associated Take Action project.
-The Silver Award can be earned by an individual girl or by a small group. - The Girl Scout Gold Award can be earned by Seniors and Ambassadors who have completed either two Girl Scout Senior/Ambassador level Journeys and the associated Take Action project or earned the Silver Award and completed one Senior/Ambassador level Journey.
+The Silver Award can be earned by an individual Girl Scout or by a small group. - The Girl Scout Gold Award can be earned by Seniors and Ambassadors who have completed either two Girl Scout Senior/Ambassador level Journeys and the associated Take Action projects or earned the Silver Award and completed one Senior/Ambassador level Journey.

-Did you know that a Gold Award Girl Scout is entitled to enlist at a higher paygrade when she joins the U.S. military?
-A Gold Award Girl Scout's achievements also prime her for the fast track when it comes to college admissions and make her an outstanding candidate for academic scholarships and other financial awards.
+Did you know that a Gold Award Girl Scout is entitled to enlist at a higher paygrade when they join the U.S. military?
+A Gold Award Girl Scout's achievements also make them standout in the college admissions process and may make them a top candidate for academic scholarships and other financial merit awards.

 Girl Scouts are eligible to earn any recognition at the grade level in which they are registered.
-Any Girl Scout is eligible to earn the Girl Scout Gold Award even if she joined Girl Scouts for the first time in high school.
+Any Girl Scout is eligible to earn the Girl Scout Gold Award even if they joined Girl Scouts for the first time in high school.

 Ask your council about Girl Scout Gold Award Girl Scouts in your community and how they're doing their part to make the world a better place.
-For inspiration, consider inviting a local Gold Award Girl Scout to speak to your troop about how she took the lead and made a difference.
-You'll be inspired when you see and hear what girls can accomplish when they take the lead-and by the confidence, grit, problem-solving, time and project management, and team-building expertise they gain while doing so!
+For inspiration, consider inviting a local Gold Award Girl Scout to speak to your troop about how they took the lead and made a difference.
+You'll be inspired when you see and hear what they can accomplish when they take the lead-and by the confidence, perseverance, problem-solving, time and project management, and team-building expertise they gain while doing so!

-Girl Scout Travel and Destinations
+Girl Scout Travel